Actionable Guidance Outperforms Map and Compass Cues in Demanding Immersive VR Wayfinding: Methods

+The \ac{MOT} task comprised five blocks of ten trials and lasted approximately 10--15 minutes.
+On each trial, participants tracked a subset of moving targets among identical distractors and then identified the targets.
+Performance was summarized using the task's estimated tracking-capacity score.
+Full task parameters, scoring procedures, questionnaire items, and response scales are provided in Supplemental Methods.

 \paragraph{Eye Movements} Eye movements were analyzed to quantify visual attention to the navigation interfaces.
-Gaze samples with invalid tracking and blinks were removed prior to analysis.
-To ensure data quality, trials were excluded from further analysis if they yielded an average of two or fewer valid samples per second of the actual trial duration.
-Fixations were identified using Tobii's default fixation classification algorithm.
+Because locomotion can reduce the accuracy of integrated eye trackers in some head-worn displays~\cite{awasthi_eye_2024}, we applied trial-level screening for gaze-data quality.
+Gaze samples with invalid tracking or blinks were removed.
+Trials were excluded if they contained an average of two or fewer valid samples per second of trial duration.
+Fixations were identified using Tobii's default fixation-classification algorithm.

-Areas of interest (AOIs) were defined as rectangular regions enclosing each navigation interface element with a small margin to account for tracking noise.
-Dwell time was computed as the cumulative fixation duration within the AOI for each navigation aid during a trial.
+Areas of interest (AOIs) were defined as rectangular regions enclosing each navigation interface element, with a small margin to account for tracking noise.
+Dwell time was computed as the cumulative fixation duration within the corresponding AOI during each trial.